-On new vehicles retightening is carried out in the course of the 1st inspection.
-Retightening is also necessary whenever wheels are fitted, e.g. when the spare wheel is used for the first time or when a set of wheels with M+S tires ar installed.
+On new vehicles retightening is carried out during the 1st inspection.
+Retightening is also necessary whenever wheels are fitted, e.g. when the spare wheel is used for the first time or when a set of wheels with M+S tires is installed.